MilosB-Analytics/VoltEdge_E-Commerce/README.md

             <strong>Quarterly Trends & Insights</strong>
             <ul>
               <li>Historical performance shows that Q3 and Q4 consistently outperform other quarters, aligning with seasonal consumer demand and intensified marketing activity.
 During these peak periods, marketing channel utilization shifts notably, with Affiliate traffic emerging as the top contributor (26.6%), followed closely by Direct traffic (25.6%).</li>
-              <li>The start of 2022 had above average sales with January($705), however the rest of 2022 had a continual decline in revenue with Q1 & Q2 maintaining relatevly close to the average.
-From Q3 onwards the revenue drastically droped.</li>
+              <li>The start of 2022 had above average sales with January($705), however the rest of 2022 had a continual decline in revenue with Q1 & Q2 maintaining relatively   close to the average.
+From Q3 onwards the revenue drastically dropped.</li>
             </ul>
           </li>
           <li>